Meet the Gonzalez Lab at McGill University.

 Post-doc

-Saif's research focuses on developing and applying advanced tools for monitoring and modeling ecosystem services.
-He integrates biological and ecological data across scales to predict ecosystem and biodiversity changes.
-His work advances machine learning, geostatistical, and geospatial methods for monitoring biodiversity networks, contributing to the Canadian Biodiversity Observation Network (CAN BON) and aligning with the GEO BON framework to support evidence-based reporting, policy-making, and conservation efforts.
+My research focuses on developing and applying advanced tools for monitoring and modeling ecosystem services.
+I integrate biological and ecological data across scales to predict ecosystem and biodiversity changes.
+My work aims to advance machine learning, geostatistical, and geospatial methods for monitoring biodiversity networks, contributing to the Canadian Biodiversity Observation Network (CAN BON) and aligning with the GEO BON framework to support evidence-based reporting, policy-making, and conservation efforts.

-Sebastian's research as part of the Gonzalez lab focuses on advancing the understanding of Nature’s Contributions to People (NCP) within global ecosystem service assessments.
-By applying synthesis, natural language processing (NLP), and machine learning techniques, he is developing the first global knowledge graph of NCP resources, encompassing tools, data, policies, and models.
-This work will provide an open access, interactive user interface that evaluates resources across spatial and temporal scales while assessing data quality, knowledge gaps, and FAIR data adherence.
-Ultimately, these efforts directly support current IPBES assessments.
-Additionally, his interdisciplinary research extends into nature finance and corporate sustainability, aiming to drive broader resource sustainability and effective global biodiversity conservation practices.
+As part of the Gonzalez Lab, my research advances the understanding of Nature's Contributions to People (NCP) within global ecosystem service assessments.
+Using synthesis, natural language processing, and machine learning, I am developing the first global knowledge graph of NCP resources, including tools, data, policies, and models.
+This open-access platform evaluates resources across spatial and temporal scales while identifying knowledge gaps, assessing data quality, and tracking FAIR data practices.
+Ultimately, this work supports current IPBES assessments.

 LinkedIn • ResearchGate • Scholar